timo-cmd/beast/README.txt

 Nemox
 ======

-< An ancient computer worm rebuilt for educational purposes.
-Basic PE-Infection.
+< A parasitic computer worm rebuilt for educational purposes.
 < Built with NO MALICIOUS INTENTION!
 < I AM NOT RESPONIBLE FOR ANY DAMAGE DONE BY NEMOX!
 < This project is meant fo mainly learning the ASM